quii/learn-go-with-tests/io.md

 }
 ```

 Try running the test, it now passes!
-Happily for us `string.NewReader` that we used in our test also implements `ReadSeeker` so we didn't have to make any other changes.
+Happily for us `strings.NewReader` that we used in our test also implements `ReadSeeker` so we didn't have to make any other changes.

 Next we'll implement `GetPlayerScore`.